awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 ```

 **Example 3: Replication configuration with two rules with overlapping prefixes**  <a name="overlap-rule-example"></a>
-In this configuration, the two rules specify filters with overlapping key prefixes, `star/` and `starship`\.
-Both rules apply to objects with the key name `starship-x`\.
+In this configuration, the two rules specify filters with overlapping key prefixes, *`star/`* and *`starship`*\.
+Both rules apply to objects with the key name *`starship-x`*\.
 In this case, Amazon S3 uses the rule priority to determine which rule to apply\.
 The higher the number, the higher the priority\.

 ```
 <ReplicationConfiguration>

-  <Role>arn:aws:iam::AcctID:role/role-name</Role>
+  <Role>arn:aws:iam::account-id:role/role-name</Role>

   <Rule>
     <Status>Enabled</Status>